Aloysius Pang dies in SAF training accident: What we know so far

 HOW WAS HE INJURED?

-When the accident happened, Pang, along with two other SAF personnel, was carrying out repair work inside a Singapore Self-Propelled Howitzer (SSPH), which is an artillery gun mounted on an armoured chassis.
+When the accident happened, Pang was carrying out repair work inside a Singapore Self-Propelled Howitzer (SSPH), which is an artillery gun mounted on an armoured chassis.
+Two other SAF personnel were with him.

 According to a statement from the Ministry of Defence (MINDEF) on Wednesday, Pang sustained injuries when the gun barrel was lowered.